capport-wg/7710bis/README.md

    authenticating to, and interacting with the captive portal is out of scope of this document.

-   RFC7710 used DHCP code point 160.
+   This document replaces RFC 7710.
+RFC 7710 used DHCP code point 160.
    Due to a conflict, this document specifies TBD.

    [ This document is being collaborated on in Github at: https://github.com/capport-wg/7710bis.
 The most recent version of